discordeno/discordeno/src/ws/README.md

   shardsPerCluster: 25,
   /** The maximum amount of clusters available.
 By default this is 4.
 Another way to think of cluster is how many CPU cores does your server/machine have. */
   maxClusters: 46,
-  /** Whether or not you want to allow automated sharding.
+  /** Whether you want to allow automated sharding.
 By default this is true. */
-  reshard: true;
+  reshard: true,
 });
 ```